Home Arrow

 6. Bereaved Partner’s Paternity Leave introduced

 From 6 April 2026, Bereaved Partner’s Paternity Leave came into force.
-This gives eligible bereaved fathers and partners access to up to 52 weeks of leave where the mother or primary adopter dies within the first year of the child’s life.
+It gives eligible bereaved fathers and partners access to up to 52 weeks of leave where the mother or primary adopter dies within the first year of the child’s life.

 7. Collective redundancy protective awards doubled